 Medical facilities throughout the Solomon Islands are limited.
 Emergency and trauma cases are referred to the National Referral Hospital in Honiara on Guadalcanal.
 Facilities in provincial areas are very limited.

 Mosquito-borne illnesses are common in Solomon Islands.
 Malaria is prevalent in most areas of Solomon Islands and occurs throughout the year.
-Dengue fever outbreaks have been reported in Solomon Islands.
-In February 2013, the Ministry of Health announced that a number of dengue cases had been detected in Honiara.
-There is no vaccination or specific treatment available for dengue.
+The Solomon Islands is currently experiencing both dengue and zika outbreaks.
+There is no vaccination or specific treatment available for either dengue or zika.
 For information on dengue fever, see the World Health Organization’s factsheet.
+For information on zika virus, see the European Centre for Disease Prevention and Control.
 We encourage you to consider taking prophylaxis against malaria; ensure your accommodation is mosquito proof; and take measures to avoid insect bites, including using an insect repellent at all times and wearing long, loose fitting, light coloured clothing.